0x2bc/community-repo/community-roadmap/YPPtest.md

 ## Scope

-- Storage system under high load
+We will test storage system under high load

 **Out of scope**